DestinyVolt/D-D/Squiddle.md

 **Spider Climb:** You have a climbing speed equal to your walking speed.
 In addition, at 3rd level, you can move up, down, and across vertical surfaces and upside down along ceilings, while leaving your hands free.

+#### Background Feature: Steady
+You can move twice the normal amount of time (up to 16 hours) each day before being subject to the effect of a forced march.
+Additionally, you can automatically find a safe route to land a boat on shore, provided such a route exists.

 ### Personality
 I'm always ready to make a new friend! \
 My responsibility as a train conductor comes first!
 I have to make sure all my passengers are comfortable, and that nothing stands in the way of the train. \